 Intel and Itanium are trademarks or registered trademarks of Intel Corporation.
 Linux is a registered trademark of Linus Torvalds, used with permission by Silicon Graphics, Inc. MIPS is a registered trademark of MIPS Technologies, Inc., used under license by Silicon Graphics, Inc. Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
-SUSE LINUX and the SUSE logo are registered trademarks of Novell, Inc.
+Novell is a registered trademark, and SUSE is a trademark of Novell, Inc., in the United States and other countries.